 Natural Capital Ltd (referred to as Natural Capital throughout the rest of this statement) was commissioned by Fujitsu Services Ltd to provide:

-As part of this assessment, Natural Capital has undertaken an independent assurance of Fujitsu’s 2015 Business in the Community (BITC) CR Index submission in conjunction with its third web-based CSR Report.
-Click on the link to view the CR Index scores report (1.46 MB ) for this submission.
+As part of this assessment, Natural Capital has undertaken an independent assurance of Fujitsu’s 2013 Business in the Community (BITC) CR Index submission in conjunction with its second web-based CSR Report.

 The assurance process very closely followed, although did not formally adopt, the principles in AA1000AS (2008) and also those in ISAE3000.
 It also made reference to principles and criteria drawn from the Global Reporting Initiative (GRI).
 The approach enabled the equivalent of a ‘moderate level’ Type 2 assurance (within the broad AA1000APS framework) to be adopted, covering:

-The assurance covered Fujitsu’s 2015 BITC CR Index submission (see scope below) as well as the current CSR Report and focussed on Fujitsu’s systems and activities during the reporting period, with the following exceptions:
+The assurance covered Fujitsu’s BITC CR Index submission (see scope below) as well as the CSR Report and focussed on Fujitsu’s systems and activities during the reporting period, with the following exceptions: